• Skip to primary navigation

 First of all: Why Are They Called Shortbread?

-Shortbread or a short dough is a dough that gets its name from the interaction that the high ratio of butter has on the gluten proteins in the flour.
+Shortbread or a short dough is a dough that gets its name from the interaction that the high butter ratio has on the flour’s gluten proteins.

 The high amount of butter in this dough prevents gluten from forming long bonds, as you might see in bread, and keeps the crumb tight and "short."

 The result is a crispy, crumbly dough.
-This ratio of butter to flour is what makes a shortbread cookie so delicious.
+This butter-to-flour ratio makes a shortbread cookie so delicious.

-The butter heats up and lightly toasts the flour and sugar during the baking process, giving it a buttery, savory flavor with just a hint of sweetness.
-The flour is merely holding all of the butterfat molecules in place so that they don't run off the baking sheet.
+The butter heats up and lightly toasts the flour and sugar during baking, giving it a buttery, savory flavor with just a hint of sweetness.
+The flour merely holds all of the butterfat molecules in place, so they don’t run off the baking sheet.

 baking sheet of chocolate shortbread cookies